XinyuWang1998/GinnyWang/content/authors/admin/_index.md

 highlight_name: true
 ---

 Xinyu (Ginny) Wang is a third-year dual-degree Ph.D. student in Informatics and Social Data Analytics at the Pennsylvania State University.
 She is advised by Dr. Sarah Rajtmajer.
 She holds a Masters of Engineering from University of California at Berkeley and a Bachelors in Industrial Engineering from University of Illinois at Urbana-Champaign.
-Her research interests include digital harm in social media, misinformation, computational social science, natural language processing, etc. She ha
+Her research interests include digital harm in social media, misinformation, computational social science, natural language processing, etc.
 {style="text-align: justify;"}